So, what’s a guy supposed to do, and not do, after finding out his wife had an affair?

 It was in the middle of all our stuff and he just wanted to ‘feel better’, so he started to confide in a long-term female friend/acquaintance from work.

 I guess you could say they had an emotional affair (just talking and texting) for a few months before I confronted them in the park talking that night.

-5. Don’t make any huge decisions right now.
+5. Don’t make any huge decisions for awhile.

 Whether they are financial, moving, divorcing or purchasing decisions.
 Your mind is not clear right now.